 And of course, the soldiers were fulsome in their praise of this aspect of his character:

 Which of the men do not recall with a tear and a smile how he went ‘over the top’ at Wytschaete?
 He lived with us in our newly- won position, and endured our hardships with unfailing cheerfulness.
 In billets he was an ever welcome visitor to the companies, and our only trouble was that he could not always live with whatever company he might be visiting.

 The fact that he maintained his joy in the war, and so impressed the soldiers, says much, for it would be difficult to impress such hardened men with a mere superficial act.

-Finally let us consider Fr Doyle’s own humourous description of his harsh conditions and his joyful acceptance of his hardships.
+We will conclude today with Fr Doyle’s own humourous description of his harsh conditions and his joyful acceptance of his hardships.

 I wonder is there a happier man in France than I am.
 Just now Jesus is giving me great joy in tribulation, though conditions of living are about as uncomfortable as even St. Teresa could wish — perpetual rain, oceans of mud, damp, cold and a plague of rats.
 Yet I feel that all this is a preparation for the future and that God is labouring in my soul for ends I do not clearly see as yet.
 Sometimes I kneel down with outstretched arms and pray God, if it is a part of His divine plan, to rain down fresh privations and sufferings.
 But I stopped when the mud wall of my little hut fell in upon me — that was too much of a good joke!